CompNet/Orleans/README.md

 	- anova: performs anovas on the role measures, using clusters as factors
 	- comparison: compares the clusters obtained with the new measures, w
 	- hive: generates hive plots
-	- ApplySampling: Java class written to speedup the sampling process (originally coded in R)
+	- extras/pplySampling: Java class written to speedup the sampling process (originally coded in R)

 Cf. each scripts for more details.